Sylvia Pankhurst: Suffragette

 The Women's Social and Political Union (WSPU) was founded as an independent women's movement on 10 October 1903 in the family's Nelson Street home in Manchester.
 Pankhurst's sister Christabel had persuaded a group of ILP women that women had to do the work of emancipation themselves, and that they needed a movement free of party affiliation.

 In 1906, Sylvia Pankhurst started to work full-time for WSPU, with Christabel and their mother.
 She devised the WSPU logo and various leaflets, banners, and posters as well as the decoration of its meeting halls.

 In 1907 she toured industrial towns in England and Scotland, painting portraits of working-class women in their working environments.
 She was later to write that she witnessed "so much distress", that she felt unable to return to her "beloved profession".
 With Alice Hawkins and Mary Gawthorpe she became a full-time organiser, and helped establish the WSPU in Leicester.

 Pankhurst contributed articles to the WSPU's newspaper, Votes for Women and, in 1911, she published a propagandist history of the WSPU's campaign, The Suffragette: The History of the Women's Militant Suffrage Movement.
 It included her witness account of Black Friday 18 November 1910, in which 300 women marched to the Houses of Parliament as part of their campaign to press for voting rights under the Conciliation Bill, and were met with violence, some of it sexual, from the Metropolitan Police and male bystanders.

 In 1912, Pankhurst led a march on Mountjoy Prison in Dublin in solidarity with two English WPSU militants who had violently sought to disrupt the Prime Minister H. H. Asquith's visit to the Irish capital.
 They had thrown a hatchet, to which a suffrage message was attached, into the carriage in which he was travelling with John Redmond and had attempted to set fire to the theatre in which the Prime Minister was to speak.

 Between February 1913 and August 1914, Sylvia was arrested eight times for protest actions in London.
-After the passing of the so-called Cat and Mouse Act, she would be released for short periods to recuperate from hunger striking.
+After the passing of the so-called Cat and Mouse Act, she would be released for short periods to recuperate from her hunger strikes.
 Supporters would carry her back to her home and offices in Old Ford Street, Bow, where, when the police came to re-arrest her, street battles would ensue.